 - Add the chorizo slices and the seafood stock, stir well and bring to a boil.

 - Reduce heat to a simmer, cover and cook for about 15-20 minutes.

 - Add the shrimp, cover the pan, and let cook until the shrimp are done, about 8 minutes.

-- Stir the shrimp into the rice and sprinkle with chopped parsley.
+- Stir the shrimp into the rice and sprinkle with chopped parsley or cilantro.